mcgalcode/chem281-lab1/README.md

 Before trying to create this docker image, it may be helpful to make sure you can get the `run_simulation.py` script running locally.
 To do this you'll need to:

-1. Install the [lennard_jones_md](https://github.com/mcgalcode/lennard-jones-md) package locally (perhaps in a virtualenv or a conda environment).
+1. Install the [lennard_jones_md](https://github.com/mcgalcode/lennard-jones-md) package locally (perhaps in a virtualenv or a conda environment) **remember to checkout the last working commit: 8832a79**.
 2. Fill out the `inputs.json` file.
 This will involve at a minimum
     - Selecting a simulation temperature (a positive integer)
     - Generating a set of initial random velocities.
 To make these velocities, use a python REPL and invoke the `LennardJonesMolecularDynamics.initialize_velocities()` method using the temperature you selected and `3` for the number of particles.